masc-ucsc/livehd/docs/projects.md

 We have several dockers for testing, a simple vagrant (ubuntu based?) for most users may be nice to have.
 Maybe based on https://github.com/VLSIDA/openram-vagrant-image

+## Fix lgshell

+* *Autocompletion for lgraph names too (now, it is just files).
+* Autocompletion patch for directories.
+Now finished with "foo", it should be "foo/"
+* Upgrade to the latest replxx.
+There was a change in API, and it requires to rework lgshell